jessHwood/DenverDrinx/README.md

 # Denver Drinx

-Elevator Pitch:

-Move to Denver recently and wondering where the best happy hours are?
-Maybe you just moved into a new neighborhood and you aren’t familiar with the local watering holes.
-In comes Denver Drinx, the app that tells you where to drink and when to get the happiest deals that Denver has to offer.
-Upon opening the app it will track your location and list happy hours within your vicinity.
-You’ll also be able to view the happy hour time window remaining,  so that you can decide whether or not making the trek is worth the effort.

-This app is great for anyone looking to try new spots and save some money by hitting up the drink and food specials around town.
-It takes away the thinking and decision making that can make you and your friends bicker when deciding on a meetup spot.
-Cheers!

 Trello:  https://trello.com/b/tVDShFAP/denver-drinx

 Heroku:  https://enigmatic-brushlands-11009.herokuapp.com/ --NOTE: This is only our backend/server.
 Our front-end is ran through Ionic and we make API calls to our Heroku.